Guide to Visiting Taipei, Taiwan for the First Time

 Why’s it better to pick up a SIM card inside Taoyuan Airport?

-Because if you pick one up at a telecom store in Taipei you will not have much selection.
+Because if you pick one up at a telecom store in Taipei, you will not have much selection.
 And end up paying more than you’d have to.

-For example a few years back when I forgot to buy a SIM card at Taoyuan Airport I then had to buy one at a telecom shop in Taipei.
-They only had a 5 day SIM card that cost NT$500 in stock.
-But I was only in Taipei for only 3 days at the time.
+For instance, a few years ago, I forgot to buy a SIM card at Taoyuan Airport and had to purchase one at a telecom shop in Taipei.
+They only had a 5-day SIM card that cost NT$500 in stock.
+But I was only in Taipei for 3 days at the time.

 1. Chunghwa Telecom